Book – The Millionaire Next Door (Summary)

 3. They believe that financial independence is more important than displaying high social status.

 4. Their parents did not provide economic outpatient care.

 6. They are proficient in targeting market opportunities.

-The Millionaire next door empower you with the fact that it is the way you spend what you earn determines your Financial well-being.
-And we may not have control over our earnings all the time, but we can always control the way we spend our earnings.
+The Millionaire Next Door empowers you because how you spend what you earn determines your Financial well-being.
+And we may not always have control over our earnings, but we can always control how we spend our wages.

-Hope this summary encourage you in some way to take control of your financial well-being.
+I hope this summary encourages you to take control of your financial well-being.

 Thank you for Reading.
-Please share your thoughts in the comment.
+Please share your thoughts in the comments.
 I would love to hear from you.